-The Library at Wesley Theological Seminary serves the research, teaching, and learning needs of the Seminary's students, faculty, and administration.
+Wesley's Library serves the research, teaching, and learning needs of the Seminary's students, faculty, and administration.
 Services are provided throughout the full year; operating hours vary based on class schedules.
-User services (including research consultation) are delivered inperson, over the telephone, and via email.
+User services (including research consultation) are delivered in-person, over the telephone, and via email.

-The Library's main collections include over 175,000 volumes and subscriptions to approximately 400 periodicals.
+The Library's main collections include over 130,000 print volumes and subscriptions to approximately 300 periodicals, as well as access to over 130,000 e-books.
 The Library's resources are ecumenical in scope and demonstrate a commitment to the breadth and depth of theological scholarship.
 Library holdings are particularly strong in practical theological disciplines, Biblical studies, Wesleyan theology, and Methodist history.
-The Library's collections are supplemented by the adjacent Bender Library at American University (over one million volumes) and the libraries of the Washington Theological Consortium (also over one million volumes).
-These institutions provide cooperative borrowing privileges for Wesley students and faculty.
-The Library also participates in an active national interlibrary loan network.
+The Library's collections are supplemented by millions of resources available through the Bender Library at neighboring American University and the libraries of the Washington Theological Consortium, local institutions that provide cooperative borrowing privileges for Wesley students, staff, and faculty.
+The Library also participates in an active national interlibrary loan network allowing students and faculty to borrow materials from libraries all over the country.

-In addition to the main collections, the Library's Special Collections include the John Godsey Collection (German Church Struggle, 19th and 20th century German theology, Karl Barth, and Dietrich Bonhoeffer), the Rare Book Room (rare bibles, hymnals, and publications of certain historical figures such as John Wesley), and Methodist history (journals, conference proceedings, and other historical records of the Methodist Church).
+In addition to the main collections, the Library's Special Collections include the John Godsey Collection with books focusing on the German church struggle, 19th and 20th century German theology, Karl Barth, and Dietrich Bonhoeffer; the Faculty Author's Collection featuring books by current and former Wesley faculty members; the Rare Book Room, which contains rare bibles, hymnals, and publications of certain historical figures such as John Wesley; and Methodist history materials such as journals, conference proceedings, and other Methodist historical records.

 A growing collection of electronic resources are available twenty-four hours a day, seven days a week through the Internet.
-(Some services are limited to campus access.)
-Electronic resources include e-journals, e-books, and a diverse selection of bibliographic databases, including ATLAS, Old Testament Abstracts, New Testament Abstracts, JSTOR (Arts & Sciences Collection III), Religion and Philosophy Collection, Theological Research Exchange Network, and Wilson OmniFile Full-text Select.
+Electronic resources include e-journals, e-books, D.Min. project papers, and a diverse selection of research databases, including ATLAS, , Religion and Philosophy Collection, and JSTOR (Arts & Sciences Collection III).

-The Library building is a three-floor structure which overlooks the campus courtyard.
-Renovated in 2011, the first floor Learning Commons provides public access terminals and a printer network for a wide range of computing needs (e.g., access to the Library's electronic resources and word-processing).
-It also offers a lounge, study rooms, and comfortable seating to accommodate both individual and group study.
-The Library is a campus Wi-Fi hotspot.
+The Library building is a three-floor structure with a fantastic view of the campus courtyard.
+Renovated in 2011, the first floor Learning Commons provides public access terminals and a printer network for a wide range of computing needs (e.g., access to the Library's electronic resources and wordprocessing).
+It also offers a lounge, study rooms, and comfortable seating for both individual and group study.

-The Library director and staff work actively with faculty and students in understanding community research and study needs.
-The Library is committed to developing an information literacy program that cultivates effective research skills for a constantly changing information environment.
+The Library director and staff work actively with faculty and students to understand community research and study needs.
+The Library is committed to developing an information literacy program that cultivates effective research skills for seminarians working in a constantly changing information environment.
 We take seriously the mandate to teach and form a seminary community that integrates faith and scholarship in theological education.